-Did you know that you can drink the tap water in Aruba?
+Did you know that you can drink tap water in Aruba?
 This fact makes it a lot easier to stay hydrated in the heat.
-With this in mind, you’ll definitely want to bring a reusable water bottle that you can carry to the beach!
-An insulated bottle is an especially good idea to keep your water cool while you sunbathe.
+With this in mind, you’ll definitely want to bring a reusable water bottle you can carry to the beach!
+An insulated bottle is an excellent way to keep your water cool while sunbathing.

 Waterproof phone case

-Since you’re going to be spending most of your time by the water, it’s 100% worth investing in a waterproof phone case.
+Since you’ll be spending most of your time by the water, it’s 100% worth investing in a waterproof phone case.
 Whether you’re at the pool, the beach, or even visiting Renaissance Aruba Resort to see the flamingos, you don’t want to risk dropping your unprotected phone in the water.

-You won’t be able to carry all of your beach essentials without a beach bag!
-While you may be tempted to grab whatever tote or backpack you have laying around, it’s best to buy a sand-free and/or packable option.
-This way, you won’t find yourself carrying around unwanted sand and your bag will fit into your luggage.
+You won’t be able to carry all your beach essentials without a beach bag!
+While you may be tempted to grab whatever tote or backpack you have lying around, it’s best to buy a sand-free or packable option.
+This way, you won’t find yourself carrying around unwanted sand, and your bag will fit into your luggage.

 Sand-free beach towel

-One of the best items you can buy for the beach in Aruba is a sand-free beach towel.
+A sand-free beach towel is one of the best items you can buy for the beach in Aruba.
 We all know how annoying it can be to come home from the beach and find sand in random places for days!
 So, why not invest in a sand-free towel?
-They’re extremely affordable, so it’s worth packing 2-3 for a week on the island.
+They’re incredibly affordable, so it’s worth packing 2-3 for a week on the island.

 Some Airbnbs and hotels have portable coolers for guests to use.
 However, you might not want to take the chance of not having a cooler for the beach!
-I’d recommend packing a collapsible cooler in your suitcase.
+If you have the extra room, we’d recommend packing a collapsible cooler in your suitcase.